History of chess: China

 As a strategy board game played in China, chess is believed to have been derived from the Indian chaturanga.
 Chaturanga was transformed into the game xiangqi where the pieces are placed on the intersection of the lines of the board rather than within the squares.
 The object of the Chinese variation is similar to chaturanga, i.e. to render helpless the opponent's king, known as "general" on one side and "governor" on the other.
 Chinese chess also borrows elements from the game of Go, which was played in China since at least the 6th century BC.
 Owing to the influence of Go, Chinese chess is played on the intersections of the lines on the board, rather than in the squares.
 The game of Xiangqi is also unique in that the middle rank represents a river, and is not divided into squares.
 Chinese chess pieces are usually flat and resemble those used in checkers, with pieces differentiated by writing their names on the flat surface.

 An alternative origin theory contends that chess arose from xiangqi or a predecessor thereof, existing in China since the 3rd century BC.
 David H. Li, a translator of ancient Chinese texts, hypothesizes that general Han Xin drew on the earlier game of liubo to develop an early form of Chinese chess in the winter of 204–203 BC.
 The German chess historian Peter Banaschak, however, points out that Li's main hypothesis "is based on virtually nothing."
 He notes that the "Xuanguai lu", authored by the Tang dynasty minister Niu Sengru (779–847), remains the first real source on the Chinese chess variant xiangqi.

 Japan

 A prominent variant of chess in East Asia is the game of shogi, transmitted from India to China and Korea before finally reaching Japan.
-The three distinguishing features of shogi are:
+The three distinguishing features of today's shogi are: